Eating with Artists: Kentaro Yoshida

 Tina: What projects are you working on now Kentaro?

 Ken: I started a couple of commercial projects I have signed off from 2020, which are really exciting.
-I am also working on public art projects With Northern Beaches council for the first time so I cannot wait to get going on them and share my new work with the public!
+I am also working on public art projects with the Northern Beaches council for the first time so I cannot wait to get going on them and share my new work with the public!

 Follow Kentaro Yoshida on Instagram: @kentaro_yoshida